How and Why Do Succulents Change Color?

 It’s hard to believe that a colorful succulent that looks healthy is actually stressed, but it’s true.

-In fact, changing color is their defense mechanism against sudden changes in watering, sunlight, or temperature.
+In fact, changing color is their reaction to sudden changes in watering, sunlight, or temperature.

 If you had a succulent that was once green and now it morphed into a different color, then that succulent is most likely existing in a state of stress.